The teampowering ARIES

 I am a Research Economist at the U.S. Geological Survey (USGS), working to account for nature’s value in decision making by U.S. Federal government agencies and others, and co-leading development of natural capital accounts for the U.S. I hold a PhD in Ecological Economics from the University of Vermont.
 From 2015-2016 I was a Senior Environmental Specialist with the World Bank’s Wealth Accounting and Valuation of Ecosystem Services (WAVES) program.
 Since 2010, I have partnered with various U.S. government resource management agencies on ecosystem service assessments across the U.S.

 Ecosystem Services Professor

 Brian Voigt is a Research Assistant Professor at the University of Vermont’s Gund Institute for Ecological Economics.
-He works on the development and application of computer-based systems for modeling land-use change and the interaction between humans and their environment.
+He works on the development and application of computer-based systems for modelling land-use change and the interaction between humans and their environment.

 Dave Batker is the Executive Director of Earth Economics, a non-profit he founded in 1998 that applies ecological economics to land use planning and policy around the globe.

 Elena Pérez Miñana is an Independent Environmental Data Analyst.
 She holds a PhD in Computer Science and was a postdoctoral researcher at BC3 from 2012 to 2015.

 Ioannis N. Athanasiadis is an Assistant Professor with the Information Technology Group at Wageningen University in the Netherlands.
 He investigates complex environmental applications of computer science and the enabling role of computer science in investigating nature.

 Javier Martínez López is a Biologist who works at the Soil and Water Conservation research group at CEBAS-CSIC.